 - Oven Directions: Preheat the oven to 375F.
 Line a baking sheet with parchment paper.
 Remove the dough from the fridge, and give it a quick knead.
 Divide into 12 pieces, forming the pieces into balls.
 Optional: You can roll the doughnut holes in sugar before baking, if you want a crunchier result.
 Arrange into a single layer on the parchment paper, leaving at least 1? of room around each ball.
 Bake for 10-12 minutes, until a toothpick inserted into the center comes out clean.

 - Let your doughnut holes cool for 5-10 minutes before transferring them to a plate or to an airtight container to store.
 Store in the fridge, if you’re not going to eat them right away.

-- Transfer the cashews, coffee, and maple syrup to a blender, and puree until smooth.
+- Combine the drained cashews, coffee, and maple syrup in your blender, and puree until smooth.
 If you’re using a regular blender, patience is your best friend.
 You don’t want a lumpy or grainy cashew cream, so keep on blending until you get a nice, creamy, smooth sauce.
 This took about a minute in my Vitamix, but it will take at least a few minutes in a regular blender.
 Don’t give up!

 - The total time on this recipe may look long, but remember that for one hour of the total time, your dough is chilling in the fridge while you do nothing.